 The painting of the cardinals above was painted on Terra Skin paper with real birch bark glued on.
 The other areas were painted with watercolour paints.
 It was a very fun mixed media evening of painting and creating. no two paintings in the class were the same- that is for sure!

 A preference of mine is to paint with Windsor and Newton tube watercolour paints, and oils.
 When painting in acrylic painting I use Golden brand of acrylics.

-It is well worth your learning time to make your very own colour wheels to really understand, warm colours such as yellow and reds, and cool colours such as blues and greens, tints, hues and values and complimentary colours!
+It is well worth your learning time to make your very own colour wheels to really understand, warm colours such as yellows and reds, and cool colours such as blues and greens, tints, hues and values and complimentary colours!
 A colour wheel can be printed off from a google search as well.
 The wheel is a good starting point to remind that opposites really do attract!